Marconiadsf/gcp-series/README.md

 In the new window, go to: Terminal -> New Terminal
 You are now inside the container terminal.
 You can see the current folder is /workspace in the line prompt.
-However if you type ls, you may see only Dockerfile, and requirements.txt, as they were copied in the process of building the container.
+However if you run ls, you may see only Dockerfile, and requirements.txt, as they were copied in the process of building the container.
 However the demo application folders are missing.
 It is because the container does not have access to your host files.